meditationstuff/protocol_1/main.txt.md

 And, when engaged reflectively, sensitively, responsively, meta-systematically, all of these tools, and/or the fine-grain best parts of them, have a place in personal practice, of course.

 But so few people seem to really get this “pixel perfect rainbow” thing, and so I see SO FEW mentors or teachers who are, in my opinion, correctly balancing local with global, short-run with long-run, when interacting with clients, students, workshop attendees, etc. Frankly, I think it’s because they haven’t gotten far enough to realize that this “pixel-perfect rainbow thing” is even a thing.
 But they absolutely could.
 And I could be wrong about something, etc.

+\*\*\*

+Addendum:

+“Pixel-perfect” is pointing at a “real,” nonmonotonic, asymptotic ideal, but it’s an abstract analogy that’s not necessarily pointing at what it *feels like* from the inside, including heading in that direction, at any particular time.
+One has to be careful not to pursue an unexamined, rigid sense of an abstract idea--one sort has to find oneself in the right places, almost accidentally, or, rather, bottom-up, indirectly, through correct practice, on one’s own terms, in one’s own concepts, as it were.
+And, regarding indirect and bottom-up (cf. “redo-to-undo”), one has to allow themselves to be anything--flawed, ridiculous, crazy, embarrassing, wretched, a failure, fantastical, childish, detached from reality, always more until/unless there isn't, radically patiently, anything--however oneself and others happen to be, right now, and now.

+Finally, to emphasize, “pixel perfect” is an analogy for something that’s still structurally fluid, sensitive, responsive, creative, dynamic, vibrant, alert, proactive, anything...